Restructuring and insolvency in Germany: overview

 If a company reduces an employee's working hours, the employee's reduced pay from the company can be supplemented by reduced working hour pay from the relevant Federal Agency for Employment, under certain circumstances.
 Reduced working hour pay is limited to six months.

-In certain circumstances the Federal Agency for Employment pays employees' salaries for the last three months before opening of the insolvency proceedings (insolvency pay).
+In certain circumstances, the Federal Agency for Employment pays employees' salaries for the last three months before the opening of the insolvency proceedings (insolvency pay).
 Insolvency pay is intended to both:

 Protect employees from a loss of their salaries in the event of insolvency.